 I was raised in the country in northwestern NSW and, at age 4, lost most of my hearing from bacterial meningitis.
-Being a determined little girl, I refused to be daunted by my disability, but instead made my way from a tiny school of 100 pupils to publishing my first novel at age 29, before graduating with a PhD from the University of London.
+Being a determined little girl, I made my way from a tiny school of 100 pupils to publishing my first novel at age 29, before graduating with a PhD from the University of London.

 My first novel, A Curious Intimacy, was published by Penguin in 2007, and won a Sydney Morning Herald Best Young Novelist award.
 It was shortlisted for the Western Australia Premier's award and the Dobbie award for a first book by a woman writer, and longlisted for the international IMPAC award.
 My second novel, Entitlement, was published by Penguin in September 2012.